OneDrive for Business

 - Sync – OneDrive syncs files changes from any device or location back to the central version so you always get the most recent version

 - Share – OneDrive allow files to be shared and accessed with permissions both internally within your organization & externally.

-Small business in particular may be able to get most of the benefits of a file server by using OneDrive with little additional cost – so why not use it?
+Small business, in particular, may be able to get most of the benefits of a file server by using OneDrive with little additional cost – so why not use it?

-What are the limitation of OneDrive?
+What is the limitation of OneDrive?

 OneDrive is wonderful cloud enabled extra in the Office 365 package, but it does have limitations and you need to consider warnings when you choose to move any of your storage to the Cloud.

-- Sync – OneDrive is driven by a syncing mode that means newer versions of files can be overlaid over older versions, this is a great feature when you have multiple users using the same file and ensures you always access the latest version, however if you are using OneDrive for backup purposes, the backed up original version may automatically be overwritten by the sync mode.
+- Sync – OneDrive is driven by a syncing mode that means newer versions of files can be overlaid over older versions, this is a great feature when you have multiple users using the same file and ensures you always access the latest version, however, if you are using OneDrive for backup purposes, the backed-up original version may automatically be overwritten by the sync mode.

-- Off Site but Connected – While the OneDrive storage is physically located remotely from your premises, it still is connected as drive to your system and network.
+- Off-Site but Connected – While the OneDrive storage is physically located remotely from your premises, it still is connected as a drive to your system and network.
 As it appears a dive on your machine (much like your C: drive), should you catch a virus or worse a malware Trojan, such as Crytolocker, it can easy be encrypted or corrupted like any other data on your system.
 If you are using OneDrive for backup we still recommend a rotation of media or specific backup facilities to fully protect you.